-- Graduate/professional preparatory work.
-A student may apply for a Stafford Loan for up to 12 months of coursework taken in a single consecutive 12-month period if the school has documented that the coursework is necessary in order for the student to enroll in a graduate or professional program.
-This category of students may borrow at the fifth-year undergraduate loan level, and the loan limit is not prorated if the program is less than an academic year. - Coursework required for teacher certification.
-A student with a baccalaureate degree who is taking coursework necessary for a credential or teacher certification at the elementary or secondary level may apply for a Stafford Loan.
+- Graduate preparatory work.
+An otherwise eligible student may apply for a Stafford Loan for a single consecutive 12-month period if the school has determined and documented that the coursework is necessary in order for the student to enroll in a graduate or professional program and if the student is enrolled at least half time.
+This category of students may borrow at the fifth-year undergraduate loan level, and the loan limit is not prorated if the program is less than an academic year.
+The school must document that the coursework is needed before the student can be admitted into a degree or certificate program. - Coursework required for teacher certification.
+A student with a baccalaureate degree who is enrolled at least half time in coursework necessary for a credential or teacher certification at the elementary or secondary level may apply for a Stafford Loan without being enrolled as a regular student.
 The school's records must indicate that the courses taken are required by the state where the student will be teaching.
 Such students may borrow at the fifth-year undergraduate loan level, and the loan limit is not prorated if the program is less than an academic year.